cloudeight/style-guidelines/html-and-templates/README.md

 Expression tags allow us to set variables, loop through arrays and test conditionals.
 They should:

 - Use lowercase
-- Have each expression on a new line
 - Have a single space after the opening expression tag
 - Use single quotes for string values
 - Have a single space before the closing expression tag